 The 8 shift control bits are described in the data processing instructions section.
 However, the register specified shift amounts are not available in this instruction class.
-See 4.4.2 Shifts.
+See Section 4.4.2: Shifts on page 25.

 4.7.3 Bytes and words